Welcome letter from the WFMAF’s President

 Dear Masters & Practitioners:

-I cordially invite your academy or organization, or you as an individual competitor, to participate in the 2017 [9th Annual] U.S. Open Martial Arts Championship & Seventh Annual International Kung Fu Cultural Conference on Sunday, OCTOBER 1st, at Queens College in New York City.
-This year’s event is organized in collaboration with the International Kung Fu Federation (IKFF).
+I cordially invite your academy or organization, or you as an individual competitor, to participate in the 2019 World Open Martial Arts Championship (WOMAC) on Sunday, OCTOBER 13th, at Queens College in New York City.

-Each year, the U.S. Open Martial Arts Championship (USOMAC) provides an opportunity for students of all ages and all levels to come together and present their martial arts skills in healthy and fair competition.
+Each year, the Championship provides an opportunity for students of all ages and all levels to come together and present their martial arts skills in healthy and fair competition.
 Whatever it is you study, we offer you a platform for demonstrating your accomplishments.

 This year, all competitors, both individuals and schools/organizations, are invited to participate in the Opening Ceremony.
-Medal winners are eligible for placement in the Athlete Rankings System; and there are cash prizes of $5,200 in total for winners of Forms (Chinese Divisions) Grand Championships, Karate Kata Grand Championships, Taekwondo Poomsae Grand Championships, and Ultimate Sanda (Sparring).
+Medal winners are eligible for placement in the Athlete Rankings System.
 As well, World Class Masters in various martial arts disciplines will demonstrate their skills and artistry as inspiration to all present to continue in their own martial arts studies.

 The Opening Ceremony parade of schools, organizations, and individual competitors will take place at noon.
 If you are a school or organization, please bring your flag or banner.
 We will line up in groups in the center of the auditorium so that the spectators can give their appreciation to all of the competitors, and then, united in good sportsmanship and citizenship, we will all sing the National Anthem together.

-The 2017 U.S. Open Martial Arts Championship offers the Athlete Rankings System to all competitors.
+The 2019 World Open Martial Arts Championship offers the Athlete Rankings System to all competitors.
 Each gold medal is worth 30 points, silver medals are worth 20 points, and bronze medals are worth 10 points.
 Any competitor achieving 100 points is ranked in the Gold Warriors Division; 80 points is ranked in the Silver Warriors Division; 60 points is ranked in the Bronze Warriors Division.
-Each winning athlete’s martial arts experience, detailed information, and achievements will be published on the USOMAC website.
+Each winning athlete’s martial arts experience, detailed information, and achievements will be published on the WOMAC website.

 President of World Fighting Martial Arts Federation